TheWlr9/Spell-Rush/README.md

 ~~Our team will consider this project a success if we recieve a "C" or better~~.

-* rate of return (50% of users or something)
-* rate of retry (players"retry" the game an average of 2 times on thier first-time session)
-* In-app "Rate our game" feature, and the results are 3.5 stars out of 5
-* Our player base reaches atleast 10 active daily users sometime during its 1 month initial release window

-### Summary
+Our team will consider this project a success if the following atleast two of the following four critera are met.
+Firstly, 50% of players will return to the app after their first session.
+Secondly, our players will play until a "game over" atleast thrice during their first play session.
+Thirdly, our  player base reaches atleast 8 unique daily users sometime during its 1 month initial release window.
+Lastly, players rate our application atleast an average of 3.5 out of 5 stars on our in-app rating system.